Nmelms/coffee-commerce/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Issues encountered:
+Hosting front and backend separately locally. basic understanding of client vs server components using async await only on server components. creating single and dynamic api endpoints and pages. updating state on a server component.
+First attempted passing in a client component into a server component (the add to cart button) ending up using the cart rest api state did not presist when navigating to a from the page. creating a nonce token